tonghuikang/sutd-term4/ENTRE/course_info.md

 Now no longer a requirement for project to go onto Kickstarter.
 (Software oriented project do not need to go to Kickstarter)

 Some campaign is recommend, to engage stakeholders.

+**Week 4 Deliverables**
+- Company Name
+- Company Logo
+-  Company Vision: Single Sentence Statement
+- Company Product: Short-Term
+- Comapny Products: Long-Term
+- Relationship of co-founders (and whether are you aware of the consequences)
+-  Roles: CEO, CTO, CFO, COO, Employee #1
+- Rewards system: percentage equity or a salary for each team member
+- Decision rationale for rewards system
+- Team uncertainty management meaures: flexible terms, e.g. vesting schedule, cliff, trigger, etc?

+**Week 9 Deliverables**

+MVP: Prototype, a pretotype that delivers realistic customer experience/value, and can "sell".

+Strong evidence on the voice of customers.

+Video (1-2 minutes) - an interesting one - to illustrate the innovation, value to users and use cases

+Company website - info of company, people, product (with clear values to users), missions statement, etc.

+An execution plan (and/or actual execution) for your customer/stakeholder development campaign.

+**Week 13 Report**

+Reports on the interaction with stakeholders - Users, Suppliers, Partners (Development/Manufacturing), Investors, Public agencies, Media